anoopezhap/Indeed-WebScrapping/ReadMe.md

 # Indeed Scraper - Java and Selenium
 This is a Java-based web scraping project that extracts job listing information from Indeed.ca using the Selenium framework.
-It allows you to scrape job listings from Indeed and gather data such as job titles, company names, locations, key pointa and job links.
+It allows you to scrape job listings from Indeed and gather data such as job titles, company names, locations, key points and job links.
 The data is stored in the form of .xlsx file.

 ## Prerequisites
 To use this framework, ensure you have the following installed: